Biotech buys get pharma M&A off to flying start in 2015

 "This acquisition serves as a reminder that large pharma is willing to pay up for novel, quality products," said Maxim Jacobs, an analyst at Edison Investment Research.

-Yet both U.S. predators have now bounced back with alternative deals, with Pfizer agreeing to buy Hospira, a specialist in injectable drugs, for around $15 billion last month.
+Yet both U.S. predators have now bounced back with alternative deals, with Pfizer agreeing to buy Hospira HSP.N, a specialist in injectable drugs, for around $15 billion last month.

-Valeant Pharmaceuticals also agreed last month to acquire gastrointestinal drugmaker Salix Pharmaceuticals for more than $10 billion in another notable biotech transaction.
+Valeant Pharmaceuticals (VRX.TO) also agreed last month to acquire gastrointestinal drugmaker Salix Pharmaceuticals SLXP.O for more than $10 billion in another notable biotech transaction.

 (Editing by Pravin Char)